National Idea (symbol): History

 The symbol "National Idea" was created in 1992 as an emblem of the Social-National Party of Ukraine (SNPU).
 The party’s name was intentionally reminiscent of National Socialism, and its platform emphasized ethnic identity, anti-communism, and opposition to immigration and multiculturalism.
 The author of the symbol is the artist Nestor Proniuk (at different times he held the positions of "Commissioner for Propaganda and Agitation" and "Commissioner for External Relations" in the SNPU).
 He developed the graphic symbol at the request of the Committee of Commissioners (a collegial body of the NPU).
+According to the original designer of the National Idea symbol, the SNPU deliberately selected a version that used the Latin, rather than Cyrillic, initials of "national idea", knowing that it would be "provocative", due to its visual similarity to the Nazi swastika.

 The symbol was dropped in 2004 after the SNPU rebranded into Svoboda and expelled most of its more radical neo-nazi and neofascist groups and members.
+Patriot of Ukraine, the former paramilitary/youth wing of the party split itself and kept the original SNPU symbolism.

 Subsequently, the use of the National Idea symbol was supported by the Patriot of Ukraine, the Azov Brigade, the 3rd Assault Brigade of the Armed Forces of Ukraine, the Kharkiv unit of Freikorps, and other nationalist structures and organizations that were part of the Social National Assembly.

 According to the author of the Azov ideology blog, Oleksiy Rains, the National Idea symbol is currently the de facto symbol of Ukrainian nationalism in general and is not subject to copyright.
 The author of the "National Idea", Nestor Proniuk, said in an interview: "...I do not feel any authorial ambitions.
 The spread of the symbol is the highest recognition.
 This is already the heritage of national creativity...".